JumbleTron/user-state-app/README.md

 ### Network Errors

-Check that `API_BASE_URL` in `build.gradle.kts` is correctly configured and accessible from your device/emulator.
+Check that `API_BASE_URL` in `local.properties` is correctly configured and accessible from your device/emulator.
+Make sure the URL ends with a trailing slash (e.g., `https://api.example.com/`).

 ### Navigation Issues